 MORE than 270 people have signed an online petition calling on Isle of Wight Council leader David Pugh to resign.

-The petition, started ten days ago, is spearheaded by East Cowes resident Julia Hill, who claimed people were worried about the council and the way it operates.
+, started ten days ago, is spearheaded by East Cowes resident Julia Hill, who claimed people were worried about the council and the way it operates.

 Cllr Pugh, who became leader in 2007, said people would have the opportunity to express their views in May’s elections.